Updates from the AMH council to practitioners

 06 January 2021

 Please see below for our updated lockdown regulations relating to Coronavirus as of 4th January 2021.

 These regulations provide that you should not leave the place where you are living without a reasonable excuse.
 There are a number of exceptions to this, including:

 - where it is reasonably necessary for the purposes of work and it is not reasonably possible for you to provide those services from home

 Businesses providing medical and health services are permitted to remain open.
 This does not include spas and massage parlours.

-- Where possible, from 5 November you should carry out consultations remotely.
-There is guidance on our website on managing remote consultations.
+- Where possible you should carry out consultations remotely.

 You can view the guidance and legislation here: